Students and graduates of the DeSales University DPT program will:

 - The knowledge and/or skills necessary to apply and contribute to advanced research in physical therapy practice, and

 - A deepened understanding of Christian conscience as it is applied to ethical problems in healthcare and physical therapy practice.

 In addition to university graduate learning outcomes and DPT program goals, the following outcomes measures will be annually assessed for progress toward established thresholds.

 Graduation Rate is defined by CAPTE as the percentage of students who were matriculated in the first course in the professional program after the drop/add period and who completed the program.
 The national average as reported by CAPTE for 2016 was 95.5%.
 Our program is establishing a threshold of 95%.

 Employment Rate is defined by CAPTE as the percentage of graduates who sought employment and were employed (full-time or part-time) as physical therapists within one year of graduation.
 The national average as reported by CAPTE for 2014 was 99%.
 Our program is establishing a threshold of 100%.

 The planned class size for the DPT program is one cohort of 28 qualified students each year.
-These students are selected from a pool ranging from 70 to 125 applicants.
+These students are selected from a pool of approximately 150 applicants.
 Application information for our admitted cohorts is as follows: